 There are thousands of questions that can come up in an interview.

 No question can tell you everything you need to know about a job applicant.
-However, this one exercise should sum up how a promotional product rep sells.
+However, this one exercise should sum up how a promotional products rep sells.

 Hand the sales rep a blank promotional product and tell them, “Sell this to me.”

-Inquiry based responses focus on questioning.
+Inquiry-based responses focus on questioning.
 These reps will need you to tell them more.
 What events do you have coming up that this product might be a fit for?
 What business challenges are you facing now?
 They’ll ask questions that give them all the ammo they need to sell you the item.
-If fact, they might even have you sell yourself.
+In fact, they might even have you sell yourself.

-To read more on how to evaluate sales reps read our article on the “6 Traits of Top Performing Sales Reps”.
+To read more on how to evaluate promotional products sales reps read our article on the “6 Traits of Top-Performing Sales Reps”.

 What are your go-to questions when interviewing sales reps?